Birmingham Airport Consultative Committee

 For details of meetings visit our Diary Page.

-The Passenger Services & Surface Transport Working Group (PSSTWG)
+The Passenger Services & Surface Transport Working Group (PSSTWG) and the Environment Monitoring Working Group (EMWG) were abolished in July 2014.
+Watch this space for their replacements.

 In addition to the statutory role of Birmingham's Consultative Committee, under the conditions of the Planning Approval granted by Solihull Metropolitan Borough Council, there is a requirement for the Committee to take on environmental monitoring responsibilities.